sectorsedgecommunity/mapping-docs/docs/guides/identical_indexes.md

 # Creating visually identical indexes
 ::: tip
-There is no actual use case for having identical indexes in a map.
+There is no real use case for having identical indexes in a map.
 :::
 It is possible to have two or more indexes with the same look in-game.
-To do this, use block attributes that can loop.
+To do this, use block attributes that can loop or look functionally identical.

 ## `Offset` method
 Using `Offset`, increase the offset on an axis by a multiple of the index's `Size` value.
 This outputs a visually identical block with differing indexes.